Kitware/iMSTK/Docs/source/PbdModel.rst

         pbdConfig->m_dt = sceneManager->getDt();
     });

-**iterations**: The iterations of the solver used in the internal constraints.
-More iterations give changes more time to percolate through the system.
-For example, a really long thread with numerous segements may have a really high stiffness set but if it doesn't have enough iterations it will never be able to reach maximum stiffness.
+**Iterations**: The iterations of the solver used in the internal constraints.
+More iterations give changes more time to percolate through the body.
+For example, a really long thread with numerous segments may have a really high stiffness but if it doesn't have enough iterations it will never be able to reach maximum stiffness.
 In the original PBD paper stiffness varied with the number of iterations.
-In XPBD (default) it does not.
+In xPBD (default) it does not.

 Bibliography
 ------------